getlackey/cms/docs/custom-content-types.md

 The following message will show: *Which component do you need to create?*
 Just press enter to create the full bundle.

-Then you will required the name of the entity.
+Then you will be required the name of the entity.
 That should be a singular word.
-We use a pluralisation module to create the plural version where appropriate, according to our own [convention](./coding-conventions).
+We use a pluralisation module to create the plural version where appropriate, according to our own [convention](./coding-conventions.md).

 After submitting the name you should see these messages: